-While many communities are working to promote health and safety, many continue to be plagued with persistently high rates of trauma.
-With rates of trauma and its symptoms more prevalent in the U.S. than in most other countries, trauma can be a barrier to achieving community health and wellbeing.
-There is a growing understanding that trauma manifests not only at the individual level, but also at the community level, through exposure to both interpersonal violence and structural violence, which prevents people and communities from meeting their basic needs.
-Community trauma manifests, for example, as a breakdown of social networks, relationships, and positive norms across the community.
+With rates of trauma more prevalent in the US than in most other countries, many communities in America face a significant barrier to achieving community health and wellbeing.
+Trauma manifests not only at the individual level, but at the community level, through exposure to interpersonal violence and structural violence.
+And all forms of violence prevent communities from meeting their basic needs.

 The ACE|R report offers a groundbreaking framework for understanding the relationship between community trauma and violence.
 It outlines specific strategies to address and prevent community trauma—and foster resilience—using techniques from those living in affected areas.